-The Clean Transportation Program (also known as Alternative and Renewable Fuel and Vehicle Technology Program) invests up to $100 million annually in a broad portfolio of transportation and fuel transportation projects throughout the state.
-The Energy Commission leverages public and private investments to support adoption of cleaner transportation powered by alternative and renewable fuels.
+The Clean Transportation Program (previously known as Alternative and Renewable Fuel and Vehicle Technology Program) invests in projects throughout the state.
+The Energy Commission leverages public and private investments to support the transition to zero-emission transportation technology

 The program plays an important role in achieving California’s ambitious goals on climate change, petroleum reduction, and adoption of zero-emission vehicles, as well as efforts to reach air quality standards.
 The program also supports the state’s sustainable, long-term economic development.